awsdocs/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 AWS IoT provides this software to support your IoT devices\.

 **AWS IoT Greengrass**
- [AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/) extends AWS to edge devices so they can act locally on the data they generate and use the cloud for management, analytics, and durable storage\.
+ [AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/) extends AWS IoT to edge devices so they can act locally on the data they generate and use the cloud for management, analytics, and durable storage\.
 With AWS IoT Greengrass, connected devices can run [AWS Lambda](https://docs.aws.amazon.com/lambda/) functions, Docker containers, or both, execute predictions based on machine learning models, keep device data in sync, and communicate with other devices securely – even when they are not connected to the Internet\.

 **AWS IoT Device Tester**
 [AWS IoT Device Tester](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) for FreeRTOS and AWS IoT Greengrass is a test automation tool for microcontrollers\.
 AWS IoT Device Tester, test your device to determine if it will run FreeRTOS or AWS IoT Greengrass and interoperate with AWS IoT services\.